hayhay33/950/labs/lab-3_1.md

 ## Introduction

 So far, every time we have used our Arduino to log data, we have read the data through Arduino's Serial monitor, and have powered the Arduino via our computer's USB port.
-While this has worked so far, our end goal is to launch these Arduinos in rockets!
+While this has worked so far, our end goal is to send these Arduinos on weather ballons!
 We cannot use a computer for power and data logging for that!

-This lab can be broken down into two main sections, one in which we learn to power the board via a battery and estimate the batteries capacity or charge, and one where we record Arduino sensor data onto a microSD card.
-At the end of this lab, you should have all the knowledge you need to make a fully portable temperature logger.
+This lab can be broken down into two main sections, one in which we learn to power the board via a battery and estimate the battery's capacity or charge, and one where we record Arduino sensor data onto a microSD card.
+At the end of this lab, you should have all the knowledge you need to make a fully portable temperature, pressure, humidity, and acceleration logger.

 ### Arduino Power Requirements